Welcome to the Piano World Piano Forums Over 2.5 million posts about pianos, digital pianos, and all types of keyboard instruments

 Very sad to hear of her passing her kind words on these forums will be remembered by many for a long time.
 May she rest in peace.

-"I'm still an idiot and I'm still in love" - Blue Sofa - The Plugz 1981 (Tito Larriva) Disclosure : I am professionally supported by but not beholden to various musical instrument manufactures including Yamaha
+"I'm still an idiot and I'm still in love" - Blue Sofa - The Plugz 1981 (Tito Larriva) Disclosure : I am professionally associated with Arturia but my sentiments are my own only.

 I am terribly sadden by this news, but find a smidgen of comfort from the knowledge, that her time in the hospice was short.

 One of Apple's post that moved me the most, was the one below.
 It took me awhile to find Apple's post, but I remember it well.

 I just want you to know how important this link has been to me lately. this is the only song i know 'by heart' so it's the only thing i play for people when i'm away from my music.
 I have NEVER had such a positive reaction to a piece of music.
 Everyone loves it.
 So thanks for sharing it a while back.

 I'm very sad to inform anyone and everyone who of knew my mother or knew of her, that she passed away this morning.
 We will never get to hear play the piano beautifully here anymore but we will when we are up there with her.
 Thank you for being there for her and helping her with anything there is to help with.
 She were so accepting of everyone, no matter the difference of them from her.
 You all are amazing.
 She loved you all as I know that you all loved her.
 She will see us all soon. -apple's family

 accompanist/organist.. a non-MTNA teacher to a few

 I'm heartbroken to hear of Apple's passing - what a dear, sweet person!
 I will always treasure the wonderful evening I spent with her and her beautiful family, the fabulous meal they cooked, her vibrant paintings, and the enchanting time we spent around her gorgeous piano, sharing our common love of music.
 Here is a picture she generously shared with me a few months ago, taken in front of her piano: